TanyabYC/City-Gym-Application/README.md

 # C# Windows Desktop Database Application | City-Gym-Application

 The project involved initially converting a paper-based gym membership application of a fictitious business, City Gym, into a digital application that would run on their new Microsoft Windows computers.
-Thereafter, the project involved enhancing the application to a multi-page database application to include a member search page to manage gym memberships and a user interface for the fitness class booking page.
-Lastly, help screens were added to make it easy for users to interact with the application.
-Each screen's help screen can be navigated to from the top menu bar.
+The gym's paper-based system made it increasingly difficult to keep track of client information due to their continuous growth of added gym memberships.
+Once the gym membership page was created and new gym membership could digitally be added, the application needed to be enhanced to a multi-page database application that would include a member search page to manage gym memberships and a user interface for the fitness class booking page.
+Help screens were also required to make it easy for users to interact with the application.

+The project was completed over 3 assessments whilst completing the Fundamentals of Programming course at Open Polytechnic NZ as part of the Web Development and Design diploma.
+The Windows application, including the database, was developed with the .NET Framework within Visual Studio 2022 and runs on a Microsoft Windows operating system.
+It was built with C#/C++ and SQL code.

 Designing the application involved:
 * Creating a concept for the design of the gym membership application screen by brainstorming ideas.